Real estate credit (also known as real estate debt) is a rapidly growing asset class in Australia.

 Through a series of three insight pieces, our Head of Real Estate Credit, Drew Bowie, provides an introduction to real estate credit, exploring its fundamental attributes and advantages.

-Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit can be shielded from the impacts of inflation.
+Defensive in nature with a relatively attractive, resilient return profile, by design real estate credit can be shielded from the inflation challenges ahead.
 It can be an attractive through-the-cycle option for investors now both cyclically and structurally.

 The cyclical and structural case for investing in the private market alternative of real estate credit is strong.
 As part of a diversified portfolio, it can offer a reliable and inflation-adjusted income return.